WESTMORLAND CRICKET LEAGUE RULES

 Division 1 shall have no bowling restrictions.

-In any other division no player may bowl more than 12 overs
+In any other division no player may bowl more than 25% of the overs

 e Should the side batting first declare their innings or be dismissed in under 45 overs (40 overs in the bottom 2 divisions) the balance of completed overs otherwise available to them shall be added to the 45 (40) overs available to the side batting second except that: